eficode-academy/helm-katas/helm-lint-kubeconform.md

 The exercise resides in the `helm-lint/start` folder.

 - Run `helm lint sentence-app/` to help you identify the problems of the chart.
-- Run `helm kubeval sentence-app/` to help you investigate further.
+- Run `helm kubeconform sentence-app/` to help you investigate further.
 - Deploy the fixed chart

 ### Hints